Birder’s Guide to the Best Binoculars for Bird Watching

 Others ED glass; Rubber armor; turn-and-slide eyecups

 All Monarch 5 models feature enhanced resolutions and true-color images.
-Nikon 7542 is tougher than its predecessors because of its armored build.
+Nikon 7576 is tougher than its predecessors because of its armored build.
+It is lighter than Nikon 7294 by an ounce.
 So if you plan to go on trips and step up on your exploits, this sturdy model is more like it.

 ,